shanemiller89/json-server-deploy-azure/README.md

 git push azure master
 ```

-You should be prompted to supply a password, this should be the pass to your account.
+You should be prompted to supply a password, this should be the password of the deployment user and password you set in step 4.
 If not, you can choose a different password at your Dashboard for Azure: **[https://portal.azure.com/](https://portal.azure.com/)**

 Choose **App Services** in the sidebar to the left and the choose your app in the list that appears then go to **Deployment Center**.
 They select FTP/Credentials.
 Then select User Credentials and set a username and password.
 You may have to change the deployment user to the username you just created.<br>
 https://docs.microsoft.com/en-us/azure/app-service/app-service-deployment-credentials